 MOD G/132A22/3

-5.431 Additional allocation: in Germany, Israel and the United Kingdom, the band 3 400-3 475 MHz is also allocated to the amateur service on a secondary basis.
-(WRC-03)
+5.431 Additional allocation: in Germany and Israel, the band 3 400-3 475 MHz is also allocated to the amateur service on a secondary basis.
+(WRC-15)

 Reasons: Changes in the UK frequency allocations means that this footnote should no longer reference the UK.